Zsófia Kovács (gymnast)

 Zsófia Kovács ([ˈʒoːfijɒ ˈkovaːt͡ʃ]; born 6 April 2000) is a Hungarian artistic gymnast who competed at the 2016 and 2020 Olympic Games.
-She is the 2017 European all-around silver medalist, the 2020 European champion on uneven bars, as well as the 2020 and 2022 European champion on vault.
+She is the 2017 and 2023 European all-around silver medalist, the 2020 European champion on uneven bars, as well as the 2020 and 2022 European champion on vault.

 Early life

 Kovács was born on 6 April 2000 in Dunaújváros.
 She started gymnastics at the age of six.

+Junior gymnastics career

+Kovács competed at the 2014 European Championships where she placed nineteenth in the all-around.
+At the 2015 European Youth Olympic Festival Kovács finished fifth in the all-around, fourth on vault, and seventh on both uneven bars and balance beam.

-Senior career
+Senior gymnastics career

 2016

 Kovács became age-eligible for senior competition in 2016, and made her senior debut at the Austrian Team Open, where she won the all-around ahead of Giulia Steingruber and Barbora Mokošová.
 She then competed at the Doha World Challenge Cup, where she took the bronze medal on floor behind Steingruber and Diana Bulimar.

 In April, Kovács competed at the Olympic Test Event in Rio de Janeiro, which served as a qualifier for the 2016 Summer Olympics.
 She finished fourteenth in the all-around, earning an individual berth for the Olympic Games.
 In the qualification round of the Olympic Games, Kovács placed 33rd in the all-around and did not advance to any finals.

 Following the Olympics, Kovács competed at the Szombathely World Challenge Cup, where she won the bronze medal on the uneven bars.
 She also competed at the Cottbus World Cup, where she won the gold medals on uneven bars and balance beam, and also picked up the bronze on vault.

 Also in 2016, she performed in the German Gymnastics Bundesliga (premier league) for the team TZ DSHS Köln.
 On the second competition day, she showed the best all-around performance of all gymnasts.